Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Generalized parallel paths method for computing the first Hochschild cohomology group

 Now we use a construction by Briggs and Rubio y Degrassi in \cite{BR} to discuss the connection between $T(A)$ and $L_{00}$.
 Recall some definitions.

 \begin{definition}$(\cite[~Definition~2.2]{BR})$ Let $A$ be a finite dimensional algebra over an algebraically closed field $k$.
 An element $f\in \mathrm{HH}^1(A)$ is called diagonalizable if it can be represented by a derivation $d\in \mathrm{Der}(A)$ which acts diagonalizably on $A$, with respect to some $k$-linear basis of $A$.
 More generally, we say that a subspace $S\subseteq \mathrm{HH}^1(A)$ is diagonalizable if its elements can be represented by derivations which are simultaneously diagonalizable on $A$.
 Note that $S$ is automatically a Lie subalgebra of $\mathrm{HH}^1(A)$ since $[S,S]=0$.
-The maximal diagonalizable subalgebras are by definition those diagonalizable subalgebras which are maximal with respect to inclusion. \end{definition}
+The maximal diagonalizable subalgebras are by definition diagonalizable subalgebras which are maximal with respect to the inclusion. \end{definition}

-\cite[Proposition~3.1]{Strametz} says that the Lie algebra of the identity component of the outer automorphism group of $A$ is isomorphic to $\mathrm{HH}^1(A)$.
-Thus the rank of the maximal torus of $\mathrm{Out}(A)^{\circ}$ is the maximal toral rank of $\mathrm{HH}^1(A)$, and by \cite[~Proposition~2.3]{BR}, it is equal to the dimension of the maximal diagonalizable subalgebra of $\mathrm{HH}^1(A)$.
-Obviously, $L_{00}$ is a diagonalizable subalgebra of $\mathrm{HH}^1(A)$, we will prove that it is maximal for any Brauer graph algebra and its associated graded algebra.
+By \cite[Proposition~3.1]{Strametz}, the Lie algebra of the identity component of the outer automorphism group of $A$ is isomorphic to $\mathrm{HH}^1(A)$.
+Thus the rank of the maximal torus of $\mathrm{Out}(A)^{\circ}$ is the maximal toral rank of $\mathrm{HH}^1(A)$, and by \cite[Proposition 2.3]{BR}, it is equal to the dimension of the maximal diagonalizable subalgebra of $\mathrm{HH}^1(A)$.
+Obviously, $L_{00}$ is a diagonalizable subalgebra of $\mathrm{HH}^1(A)$, we will prove that it is maximal for any BGA and its associated graded algebra.